moritzheiber/playing-port-authority/markdown.md

 [embedmd]:# (spec/spec_helper.rb ruby)

 ???

+- Does what every example needs
 - require gems
-- Tell serverspec about docker backend
+- Tell serverspec to use Docker as its backend
-- Tell serverspec the os
+- Tell serverspec about the OS
+- - Many other OS supported, including Windows (!)

+- But let's move on to something that's a little more complicated

 ---

 ## Step 2 - Simple Web Service